-The suite is furnished with independent air conditioner, mini-bar, bathroom with spacious shower boxes (soap and shower gel available – hairdryers on request), fire alarm system.
+The Jr. suite is furnished with independent air conditioner, mini-bar, bathroom with spacious shower boxes (soap and shower gel available and a hairdryer on request) and a fire alarm system.

 The Junior Suite is equipped with portholes

-There are 3 suites ocated on the upper deck with a king-size bed, monitor LCD with CD/DVD player (maximum for 2 pax).
+There are 3 suites located on the upper deck with a king-size bed, monitor LCD with CD/DVD player (maximum for 2 pax).

-All cabins are furnished with independent air conditioner, mini-bar, bathroom with spacious shower boxes (soap and shower gel available – hairdryers on request), fire alarm system.
+All cabins are furnished with independent air conditioner, mini-bar, bathroom with spacious shower boxes (soap and shower gel available and a hairdryer on request)and a fire alarm system.

 The 3 Suite rooms have large panoramic windows, of which one could be open, these cabins are mainly for couples.

 Suites - Upper deck #8, 9 and 10